Informatiqal/qlik-test-users-tickets/README.md

 Backend service that can generate Qlik Sense tickets for specific test users

+## UNDER DEVELOPMENT

+The app is still being developed.
+The backend is almost there but the UI is missing at the moment.

 ## Description

 This idea had been on my mind for a long time now.
 On almost any Qlik Sense project there was an occasions that such service was needed.
 But always was pushed back because an workaround was found or was decided to invest the time for it on something else.

 The basic idea is to have a list of test users in Qlik Sense and the service can generate web tickets for them.
 Once the ticket is available the developer/tester can use the ticket to login to Qlik Sense as the test user and "see" throw the eyes of that user.
+This service is not meant to be used in production environment and is to help the developers/testers to verify the work in the lower environments (pre-prod, UAT, DEV, Test etc)

 The generated test users: